Shapes of surfaces that contain a great and a small circle through each point: Sectional delta invariant

-The proof of axiom~5 follows the proof of axiom~4.
+The proof of \AXM{a5} follows the proof of \AXM{a4}.
 Again the finite morphism~$\rho$ is defined at $p\in W\cap C_i$.
 In this case however, $\rho$ defines a complex analytic isomorphism~$U_{p'}\to\rho(U_{p'})$ for each point~$p'$ in the fibre~$(\rho^{-1}\circ\rho)(p)$.
 In other words, the $q:1$~covering $\rho$ defines locally a complex analytic ismorphism on each of its $q$ sheets.
-The remaining arguments are the same as for axiom~4, except we do not need to prove the equality.
-This concludes the proof for the only remaining axiom~5. \end{proof}
+The remaining arguments are the same as for \AXM{a4}, except we do not need to prove the equality.
+This concludes the proof for the only remaining \AXM{a5}. \end{proof}

-\begin{remark} We will not use axiom~4 in this article, but we believe that notion of sectional delta invariant in \DEF{delta} is of interest outside the scope of this article.
-We conjecture that the $g(X)=g(Z)$ assumption in axiom~4 can be omitted and that the inequality in axiom~5 can be replaced by an equality. \END \end{remark}
+\begin{remark} We will not use \AXM{a4} in this article, but we believe that the notion of sectional delta invariant in~\Cref{def:delta} is of interest outside the scope of this article.
+We conjecture that the $g(X)=g(Z)$ assumption in \AXM{a4} can be omitted and that the inequality in \AXM{a5} can be replaced by an equality. \END \end{remark}